quantumbrake/cayenne/docs/tutorial.rst

     B = 0;
     C = 0;

 The initial values for species are assigned one per line, with each line ending in a semi-colon.
-Every species defined in the reactions must be assigned an integer initial value at this stage, or pyssa will throw a `cayenne.model_io.InitialStateError`.
+Every species defined in the reactions must be assigned an integer initial value at this stage, or ``cayenne`` will throw a `cayenne.model_io.InitialStateError`.

 .. note::

-    ``pyssa`` only accepts zero, first, second and third order reactions.
+    ``cayenne`` only accepts zero, first, second and third order reactions.
 We decided to not allow custom rate equations for stochastic simulations for two reasons:

     1. A custom rate equation, such as the Monod equation (see here_ for background) equation below, may violate the assumptions_ of stochastic simulations.
 These assumptions include a well stirred chamber with molecules in Brownian motion, among others.